 The Dodd-Frank Act generally requires an issuer of an asset-backed security or a person who organizes and initiates an asset-backed transaction (a "securitizer") to retain at least 5% of the risk associated with securitized mortgage loans, although in some cases the retained risk may be allocated between the securitizer and the mortgage originator.
-This risk retention requirement does not apply to mortgage loans that are Qualified Residential Mortgages ("QRMs") or that are insured by the FHA or another federal agency.
+This risk-retention requirement does not apply to mortgage loans that are QRMs or that are insured or guaranteed by the FHA or other specified federal agencies.
+In March 2011, federal regulators issued the proposed risk-retention rule that includes a definition of QRM.
+The proposed definition of QRM contains many underwriting requirements, including a maximum LTV of 80% on a home purchase transaction, a prohibition on seller contributions toward a borrower's down payment or closing costs and certain limits on a borrower's debt-to-income ratio.
+Under the proposed rules, the LTV is to be calculated without consideration of any MI.
 By exempting QRMs from the risk-retention requirement, the cost of securitizing these mortgages would be reduced, thus providing a market incentive for the origination of loans that are exempt from the risk-retention requirement.
+If the final rule on QRMs does not give consideration to MI in computing LTV, the attractiveness of MI may be reduced.